finom/use-change/docs/ALTERNATIVE_README.md

 store.users.ids = [...store.users.ids, 4]
 ```

-What if we want to call soething (ie action)?
-Just call the method.
+What if we want to call some custom code (i.e. action)?
+Just call the method. **use-change** doesn't introduce anything for side-effects, we use plain old JavaScript

 ```ts
 store.increment();